andyto1234/aiapiper/README.md

 # AIAPiper

-AIAPiper is a Python package that provides an alternative solution for downloading SDO/AIA data when the  JSOC server is unavailable.
+AIAPiper is a Python package that provides an alternative solution for downloading SDO/AIA data through MEDOC at IAS when the JSOC server is unavailable.
 This tool was developed in response to the water damage incident affecting the standard SDO/AIA JSOC server access.

 ## Installation